Biden on Trump administration distributing vaccine: 'There is no detailed plan' - KVIA

 Biden described Friday’s jobs report as “grim” and said, “It shows an economy that’s stalling, and we remain in the midst of one of the worst economic and job crises in modern history.”

 “But it doesn’t have to stay that way,” Biden said.
-He urged Congress to act immediately to provide economic relief to Americans, warning of workers soon losing the unemployment benefits they rely on.
+He urged Congress to act immediately to provide economic relief to Americans, saying if Congress and President Donald Trump fail to act by the end of December, millions of Americans would lose the unemployment benefits they rely on.

+The President warned inaction could lead to “a much broader economic cost due to long-term unemployment and businesses failing.”

 “The sooner we pass the funding, the sooner we can turn the corner on Covid-19,” Biden said.
 He stressed the importance of substantial funding for vaccines and testing, in order to allow for schools and businesses to reopen safely.